pombredanne/cookiecutter-pypackage/{{cookiecutter.repo_name}}/CONTRIBUTING.rst

 Contributing
 ============

-Contributions are welcome, and they are greatly appreciated!
+Contributions are welcome and they are really appreciated!
 Every little bit helps, and credit will always be given.

+When doing contributions, you agree to the `Developer Certificate of Origin <http://developercertificate.org/>`.

 Bug reports
 ===========